-Deloitte was our independent registered public accounting firm for the years ended December 31, 2017 and December 31, 2016.
-The following table summarizes the fees Deloitte billed to us for the last fiscal year.
+Deloitte was our independent registered public accounting firm for the years ended December 31, 2018 and December 31, 2017.
+The following table summarizes the fees Deloitte billed to us for the last two fiscal years.
 All such services and fees were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.

 Years Ended December 31,

-Fee Category 2017 2016
+Fee Category 2018 2017

-Audit Fees (1) \$ 616,100 \$ 244,373
+Audit Fees(1) \$ 619,782 \$ 616,100

 Audit-Related Fees

-Tax Fees (2) 23,366 16,900
+Tax Fees(2) 91,500 23,366

-All Other Fees
+All Other Fees(3) 1,895

-Total Fees \$ 639,466 \$ 261,273
+Total Fees \$ 713,177 \$ 639,466

-- (1) Audit fees consist of fees billed for professional services rendered by Deloitte & Touche LLP for the audits of our annual consolidated financial statements, the reviews of our interim consolidated financial statements, and related services that are normally provided in connection with statutory and regulatory filings or engagements, including our registration statement on Form S-1. - (2) Tax fees consist of fees for professional services with respect to tax compliance, tax advice and tax planning.
+- (1) Audit fees consist of fees billed for professional services rendered by Deloitte & Touche LLP for the audits of our annual consolidated financial statements, the reviews of our interim consolidated financial statements, and related services that are normally provided in connection with statutory and regulatory filings or engagements, including, our registration statements - (2) Tax fees consist of fees for professional services with respect to tax compliance, tax advice and tax planning. - (3) All other fees include fees and expenses for services which do not fall within the categories described above.
+In 2018, all other fees consisted of a subscription to Deloitte & Touche LLP's Accounting and Research Tool.